 Thorough cleaning of the herb chamber

 Use your cleaning brush and dip it into isopropyl alcohol.
 Run it all around the oven chamber and the other parts where you see residue and build-up.
-Repeat as necessary until you’ve removed all the build-up and it’s looking nice and clean again.
-Let the oven dry completely afterwards, and place it with the oven opening facing downward to help it dry properly.
+Repeat as necessary until it’s looking nice and clean again.
+Let the oven dry completely afterwards, with the oven opening facing downward to help it dry properly.

-When it comes to the mouthpiece and airflow pipe/screens, the process is basically the same.
-Use the brush or other cleaning tool that came with your vaporizer, dip the brush in the alcohol and scrub the parts, removing all the residue you can find, repeating the process if needed.
-With a quality vaporizer like the Furna, the process will be simple and satisfying, and only take a couple of minutes.
+When it comes to the mouthpiece, airflow pipe, and screens, the process is basically the same.
+Use the brush or other cleaning tool that came with your vaporizer, dip the brush inside the alcohol and scrub the parts, removing all the residue you can find, repeating the process if needed.

 You may need to soak some vaporizer parts in the isopropyl alcohol solution for a little while.
 Again, refer to the recommended tips for your specific device.
-Once they've had a good soak, you can give them a rinse with warm water, then set them aside to dry.
+Once they've had a good soak, rinse them with warm water, then set them aside to dry.

-If the removable part is glass or ceramic, you can soak it, but don't submerge plastic parts of the vaporizer.
-You can probably give plastic parts a very quick soak, otherwise just use a tool like a brush or a q-tip soaked in isopropyl alcohol, followed by a quick water rinse.
+If the removable part is glass or ceramic, or a metal screen, you can soak it.
+But don't submerge plastic parts of the vaporizer.
+You can probably give plastic parts a very quick soak, otherwise just use a tool like a brush or a cotton q-tip soaked in isopropyl alcohol, followed by a quick water rinse for plastic components.

-Let all the parts dry completely before using it again, or you can cause damage to your vape.
-Once it’s completely dry, it can be worth heating the oven for a few minutes without any herb inside, just to burn off any lingering alcohol or residual water in the chamber before your next session.
+Let all the parts dry completely before using it again, or you can cause damage to your vaporizer.
+Once it’s completely dry, heat the oven for a few minutes without any herb inside, just to burn off any lingering alcohol or residual water in the chamber before your next session.

 Benefits of Cleaning Your Dry Herb Vape

 Cleaning your device regularly will give you the best possible vaping experience.
-You'll find it's worth doing every time, and an easy solution to most maintenance problems.
-Here are a few tips about what to expect with regular cleaning:
+You'll find it's worth doing every time, and an easy solution to most vapor production problems.
+If you don't, you won't be able to fully enjoy the benefits of vaping dry herb.
+Here are a few tips about what to expect with regular cleaning.

-With proper, regular cleaning, there’s less chance of causing damage to your vaporizer through buildup of material.
+Proper maintenance will extend the life of your dry herb vaporizer.
+With regular cleaning, there’s less chance of causing damage to your vaporizer through buildup of material.
 This means less frequent deep cleans and less of a need to buy replacement parts.

-Buying an easy to clean dry herb vaporizer like the Furna will mean you won’t hesitate to clean it when the time comes.
-And Furna’s swappable oven system makes it even easier to always be ready for vaping, even if you're cleaning one of the ovens.
-This means clean your vape on your own timetable, whenever it’s most convenient for you.
+Buying an easy-to-clean dry herb vaporizer like Furna will mean you won’t hesitate to clean it when the time comes.
+Because Furna has more than one oven, you can even still use it at the same time as you're cleaning one of the other ovens.
+This means cleaning your vape on your own timetable, whenever it’s most convenient for you.